syrex1013/Rainbow_stealer/README.md

 ![alt text](https://github.com/remix30303/Rainbow_stealer/blob/master/build.png)
 3. In the current directory file called "stub2.py" will appear.
 You need to compile it using command:
 `pyinstaller --onefile stub2.py`
+### Important Information
+* Created file is crypted.
+If you want to crypt it you need crypter.
+PythonCrypter coming soon :D
+* Please do not upload to websitest that distribute files.
+Example: virustotal.com
+* Want more features?
+Please write in issue section.
+### Disclaimer
+*This project is purely academic, use at your own risk.
+I do not encourage in any way the use of this software illegally or to attack targets without their previous authorization.*